Skip to main content

 Table \(\PageIndex{2}\): Unit conversion - GtC and Gt CO2

-To be more technical, atmospheric CO2 concentrations are expressed in mol fraction of CO2 in the dry air atmosphere.
+To be more technical, atmospheric CO2 concentrations are expressed as the mol fraction of CO2 in dry air.
 The ppm for CO2 is μmol CO2 per mole of dry air.

-We have to put numbers on the components of the carbon cycle to analyze changes in its components quantitatively.
-Otherwise, we can't know what is happening, nor will we be able to predict the future with some certainty.
-Stoichiometry and reaction kinetics are probably the least liked parts of chemistry for many, but they are critical in understanding climate change We have to apply them on a global scale.
+We need to assign numbers to the components of the carbon cycle to analyze them quantitatively.
+Otherwise, we can't know what is happening, nor can we predict the future with any certainty.
+For many, stoichiometry and reaction kinetics are probably the least-liked parts of chemistry, but they are critical for understanding climate change.
+We have to apply them globally.
 Two key terms are important:

-Stocks or reserves: How much carbon (mass in Gigatons or petagrams) is stored in given locations in the biosphere.
-This allows us to understand what % of all carbon stocks are in the ocean, for example.
-Stocks are usually reported as gigatons of carbon (GtC), not carbon dioxide, since many stocks (like fossil fuels) consist of mostly C and H without oxygen.
+Stocks or reserves: How much carbon (mass in Gigatons or petagrams) is stored in given locations in the biosphere?
+This allows us to understand, for example, what % of all carbon stocks are in the ocean.
+Stocks are usually reported in gigatons of carbon (GtC), not carbon dioxide, because many stocks (such as fossil fuels) consist mostly of C and H, not oxygen.
 As in stoichiometry calculations in introductory chemistry courses, GtC in the atmosphere can be converted to gigatons of CO2 using dimensional analysis.

 Fluxes (rates): How much carbon is transferred from one reserve to another per year (Gigatons/yr).
-Climate scientists apply the Law of Mass Conservation you learned in introductory chemistry to the biosphere.
+Climate scientists apply the Law of Mass Conservation, which you learned in introductory chemistry, to the biosphere.

 Figure \(\PageIndex{2}\) shows the reserves/stock (GtC) for reserves and decadal (2012-2021) average fluxes (large and small arrows, GtC/yr) for individual or aggregated stocks.